 Vitamin C (L-ascorbic acid), Ferulic acid, Vitamin E (tocopherol), Glutathione.

 As always, I decipher ingredient labels so you don't have to!
-Here's a whopping list of 28 clean beauty picks.
+Here are my clean beauty picks.
 Some I've tried, some I use regularly, some waiting to be used, some in my basket —but, all free of parabens, sulfates, artificial fragrance, silicones, and other synthetic toxic ingredients that are counterproductive to your skin glow goals!

 Budget Beauty Buys: Vitamin C Serums on Amazon